pabloviquez/til/adobe/aep/IdentityStrategy.md

 - How are the schemas structured and profiles stitched together?

 ## What makes a profile unique?
-I come from an _transactional_ background, where the unique identifier is usually a primary key in a database, and while this concept is also true in AEP, we must take a step back and see profiles as **objects** first.
+I come from a _transactional_ background, where the unique identifier is usually a primary key in a database, and while this concept is also true in AEP, we must take a step back and see profiles as **objects** first.

 ### Case - Store
 > **Example Use Case**
 >
 > Let's say we have a store called *"Swim Journey"*.
 The store offers swimming lessons along with swimming gear and accessories.
 They also have a website where customers book **appointments** for the lessons and also can purchase products.
 The experience is similar in the mobile app.
 >
-> Customers uses the email to login in the website or app, and they opt-in to receve communications from the store by email and push notifications.
+> Customers use their email to log in in to the website or app, and they opt-in to receive communications from the store by email and push notifications.
 >
 > Customers are able to book appointments for swimming lessons online, they can create a new account in the web and book an appointment.
 AEP will not receive the `Swimmer_ID` until one or two days later.